-That’s important, because whether you are looking for a small practice amp, or a gig-worthy amp that has enough firepower for playing in a band, you want to come as close as you can to that perfect sound you imagine in your head.
+That’s important because whether you are looking for a small practice amp or a gig-worthy amp that has enough firepower for playing in a band, you want to come as close as you can to that perfect sound you imagine in your head.

-There are plenty of amp builders out there to choose from, but I’ve narrowed it down to my ten favorites.
-These are the brands I’ve come to trust after over thirty years of playing.
+There are plenty of amp builders out there to choose from, but I’ve narrowed it down to my 10 favorites.
+These are the brands I’ve come to trust after over 30 years of playing.
 Some of them I used back in my days playing in rock and metal bands, and some of them I use today as a more casual hobby guitarist.

 Let’s get to it!
 Here’s my list of the top ten guitar amp brands for rock music.

-Marshall is the probably the most well-known amp builder in the world, and they’ve earned their reputation as kings of the rock guitar amp.
+Marshall is probably the most well-known amp builder in the world, and they’ve earned their reputation as kings of the rock guitar amp.
 Guitarists have used their valve (tube) amps to get monstrous sounds since the sixties, and droves of pro guitar players still rely on Marshall.

 There is something special about a Marshall stack, and it has become an iconic symbol of rock music.
 If you feel like you need a powerful head and 4x12 cabinet you have some solid options.
 Legendary amps like the JTM45, 1959SLP “Plexi” and JCM800 are classics, and available as part of the Vintage Reissue Series.
 There is also the JVM4 Series.
 These are the big-daddy valve monsters of Marshall’s present-day lineup.